-of Health (NIH) and Centers for Disease Control and Prevention (CDC) joined forces to create and sustain a partnership of Federal agencies and private/community-based organizations that would dedicate themselves to reducing the devastating effects of diabetes.
+In 1997, the Federal government launched a program to address the emerging epidemic of diabetes.
+The National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC) joined forces to create and sustain a partnership of Federal agencies and private/community-based organizations that would dedicate themselves to reducing the devastating effects of diabetes.

 - Greater awareness that diabetes is a serious disease.

 - People with diabetes are taking steps to better manage their diabetes and reduce complications.

 - More Americans now know that type 2 diabetes can be delayed or prevented.

 Read NDEP’s 15th Anniversary booklet to learn how NDEP and partners are Changing the Way Diabetes is Treated

 The Power of Partnerships